auto3000/pedalpi-dev-platform/README.md

 $ docker run -e JACKD_OPTIONS="-P70 -p256 -t2000 -d alsa -Phw:0 -Chw:1 -p 256 -n 3 -r 48000 -s "  --device /dev/snd -v /dev/log:/dev/log -p 80:80 -p 9000:9000 --rm -it  pedalpii /init-pedalpii.sh
 ```

+# pedalpi development platform
+pedalpi development platform integrates pedalpi software components developed into a release that can be downloaded and run on popular hardware development boards.

+Please see the README in [meta-pedalpi](https://github.com/auto3000/meta-pedalpi/) and [PedalPI v2](https://github.com/auto3000/pedalpii) for further information.

 ## pedalpi-dev-platform.git usage
 This project uses submodules to pull in layer dependencies.
 It is advised to avoid using the --recursive option for the initial clone. 'master' is the default branch.
 Previous release 'maintenance' branches are also available.
 Note certain tags may require a different set of usage instructions, please refer to the relative README.